jjj333-p/root-bible/README.md

 16. Five Guys fucking sucks NEVER go there
 17. Thou shalt call it Jabber, not XMPP
 18. Thou shalt use Jabber
+19. plate is called paige and they are german
-19. An hour is 30 minutes
+20. An hour is 30 minutes
-20. Thou shalt never use Revolt or else be publicly shamed
+21. Thou shalt never use Revolt or else be publicly shamed
 22. Thou shalt never join any room ending in :matrix.org
 23. [Thou shalt look at this awesome Neocat wtf](https://github.com/jjj333-p/root-bible/assets/164063937/b3336260-6b98-4c3a-bd8b-a0c16d00b2a2)
 24. 25 th junial is the return of LDA